-The best email clients are no longer just about sending emails, but instead as much as integrating into additional software and apps.
+The best email clients are no longer just about sending and managing emails, but now much more about integrating into additional software and apps.

 Google Workspace : Collaboration + productivity apps

 There are many different office software suites but Google Workspace formerly known as G Suite remains the original cloud one and one of the best business office suites, offering a huge range of features and functionality that rivals can't match.

 Try it free for 14 days.

 While email clients may require a little more work to run, they also allow for more control over user data.
 In other words, only you control your emails, and third-parties have no access to them unless you purposefully - or accidentally - allow it.

 This can be an important consideration for business purposes, as allowing your email to run through web apps means that although it will be safely backed-up, it also means the provider has control over your data, and some companies openly acknowledge that they will scan private emails at least for marketing purposes.
 Just remember to ensure you have a backup solution in place so you don't lose your email data.

 Therefore while consumers have tended toward the ease of use that web app emails allow, many businesses still prefer to control their own emails through an email server and email clients, in order to protect sensitive business data.

 There are a number of email providers on the market, so we'll look at the best in email clients, before taking a look at additional options, not least email web apps.

 Microsoft’s Outlook is the de facto email client for most businesses and enterprises, and has been around for decades, with its origins dating back to MS-DOS.
 Obviously it has tight integration with other Microsoft services, and that takes email beyond the simple exchange of messages.